sm-da/my-awesome/README.md

 - [getcursor/cursor](https://github.com/getcursor/cursor) - An AI-powered code editor based on VSCode 🤖
 - [google-research/tuning_playbook](https://github.com/google-research/tuning_playbook) - A playbook for systematically maximizing the performance of deep learning models.
 - [intel/llvm](https://github.com/intel/llvm) - Intel staging area for llvm.org contribution.
 Home for Intel LLVM-based projects.
+- [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page
 - [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 - [microsoft/AzureSynapseEndToEndDemo](https://github.com/microsoft/AzureSynapseEndToEndDemo) - This repository provides one-click infrastructure and artifact deployment for Azure Synapse Analytics to get you started with Big Data Analytics on a large sized Health Care sample data.
 You will learn how to ingest, process and serve large volumes of data using various components of Synapse.